MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/oplock-overview.md

 # Oplocks

 The articles about oplocks found in this section pertain primarily to network redirectors, although some information is provided for client applications.
-You can find more oplock information for client applications in the Windows SDK's [Opportunistic Locks](/windows/win32/fileio/opportunistic-locks).
+You can find more oplock information for client applications in the Windows SDK's [Opportunistic Locks](/windows/win32/fileio/opportunistic-locks) articles.

 ## Oplock overview